cubedhuang/lipu-linku/README.md

 ## Developing

+Development requires NodeJS.
 If you don't have `pnpm` installed, install it with `npm install -g pnpm`.

 Install dependencies with `pnpm install`, and start a development server with `pnpm dev`.